SagarMaheshwary/go-microservice-boilerplate/readme.md

 make help
 ```

-> Not every command is documented in the README, so `make help` is the best way to explore what’s available.
+> Tip: Not every command is listed in the README — use `make help` to see all available workflows (build, lint, test, migrate-up, etc.).

 #### Installing Make